micheleg/dash-to-dock/theming.md

 ## Theming
 The extension aims to be as **theme-friendly** as possible.
-The dock appearence is inherited from the default dash so basic theme support is always granted.
-However, some features has to be direclty supported by the theme.
+The dock appearance is inherited from the default dash so basic theme support is always granted.
+However, some features has to be directly supported by the theme.
 There are some [themes supporting the extension](./themes.html).

 Adding support to a theme for the Dash to Dock extension is easy: the dash is put inside a container actor named <code>#dashtodockContainer</code> so the extended dash can be targeted without conflicting with the default dash.
 There are some additional css classes that theme writers can exploit in order to support the extension better: